processing/p5.js-website-legacy/README.md

     * `layouts/` – default.hbs is main page template
     * `pages/` – Contains each of the pages of the p5 site, these get inserted in `{{> body }}` tag of default layout.
     * `partials/` – These are reusable pieces that can get added to any page or layout, they correspond to other `{{> filename }}` tags in the pages or default layout.
-* `dist/` – Where the rendered files are stored, this can be placed directly online.
+* `dist/` – Where the rendered files are stored, this gets generated via `grunt server` but does not get added to pull requests as it is auto-built online.
 * `Gruntfile.js` – This file contains all the tasks for using assemble and YAML to generate the final, static site.
 It uses the taskrunner [grunt](http://gruntjs.com/).

 ## Tools